CHAPTER SIX – 11TH APRIL 1885

 By 1901 he was married to Amy and had 5 children and was living at 31 Brook Street.
 He was now a Straw Hat manufacturer.

 He died in Luton in 1922 aged 58.

-John Long (left, in his Luton Town Cricket Club cap) was born in 1841 in Luton.
+John Long (above, in his Luton Town Cricket Club cap) was born in 1841 in Luton.